PratikMunot/DataStructuresAndAlgorithms/Sorting/MergeSort.md

 # Merge Sort Algorithm

 In Merge Sort Algorithm we divide the list into 2 sub parts.
-These 2 sub-arrays
+These 2 sub-arrays are again passed to merge sort function in recursive manner and then again division of array occurs until only 1 element is left which is already sorted we assume and no further division is possible.
+Now we start comparing left half array elements to the right half array elements and place the elements in the correct order in original array.
+This part is also done recursively.
+Finally we check if any element is left for sorting in left half or right half array.

-Merge sort is an example of the divide and conquer strategy.
+> - Merge sort is an example of the divide and conquer strategy.
-• Merging is the process of combining two sorted files to make one bigger sorted file.
+> - Merging is the process of combining two sorted files to make one bigger sorted file.
-• Selection is the process of dividing a file into two parts: k smallest elements and n k largest elements.
+> - Selection is the process of dividing a file into two parts: k smallest elements and n k largest elements.
-• Selection and merging are opposite operations
+> - Selection and merging are opposite operations
-○ selection splits a list into two lists
+> - selection splits a list into two lists
-○ merging joins two files to make one file
+> - merging joins two files to make one file
-• Merge sort is Quick sort’s complement
+> - Merge sort is Quick sort’s complement
-• Merge sort accesses the data in a sequential manner
+> - Merge sort accesses the data in a sequential manner
-• This algorithm is used for sorting a linked list
+> - This algorithm is used for sorting a linked list
-• Merge sort is insensitive to the initial order of its input
+> - Merge sort is insensitive to the initial order of its input
-• In Quick sort most of the work is done before the recursive calls.
+> - In Quick sort most of the work is done before the recursive calls.
 Quick sort starts with the largest subfile and finishes with the small ones and as a result it needs stack.
 Moreover, this algorithm is not stable.
 Merge sort divides the list into two parts; then each part is conquered individually.
 Merge sort starts with the small subfiles and finishes with the largest one.
 As a result it doesn’t need stack.
 This algorithm is stable.

-Implementation
+Time Complexity of Merge sort algorithm
+> - Worst case complexity : Θ(nlogn)
+> - Best case complexity : Θ(nlogn)
+> - Average case complexity : Θ(nlogn)
+> - Worst case space complexity: Θ(n) auxiliary

 ```